 Both the Luna and the A8000 are both pure beryllium driver designs but are different in their tuning.
 The A8000 is more transparent and spacious in sound, a league ahead in picking out brilliant treble detail while maintaining excellent control of the bass.

 The LUNA, on the other hand, is colored more to a mainstream sound and has a slower decay that is suitable for a wide range of genres.
 The Luna delivers more mid-bass content and up-front vocal positioning while sounding reasonably airy and expanded.

-The treble on the LUNA is more rounded, forgiving and kills off sibilances with a bit of warmth.
+The treble on the LUNA is more rounded, and forgiving, and kills off sibilances with a bit of warmth.
 However, it lacks the elegance and openness of the A8000 and is much less transparent taking away some extension, especially on flatter sounding or smaller outputs.

-If you are a treble thrills seeker looking for a transparent sounding high-end IEM in the market with an extremely low level of distortion, huge staging, and a super-fast response, then the A8000 would be an excellent choice.
+If you are a treble thrills seeker looking for a transparent-sounding high-end IEM in the market with an extremely low level of distortion, huge staging, and super-fast response, then the A8000 would be an excellent choice.